coredns/example/README.md

 ## Health

 This plugin implements dynamic health checking.
-It will also return healthy though.
+It will always return healthy though.

 ## Examples